It’s 2018. Many of us connect with our coworkers through email more than we actually speak to them face-to-face.

-"If by 'thank you' you actually mean, 'I received your email and will do what you requested within the requested time frame,' then say that," says Melissa Gratias, PhD in industrial and organizational psychology and owner of MBG Organizing Solutions.
+“If by ‘thank you’ you actually mean, ‘I received your email and will do what you requested within the requested time frame,’ then say that,” says Melissa Gratias, PhD in industrial and organizational psychology.

 If you genuinely want to display gratitude (and build goodwill), follow Gratias’ formula: “First, specify the behavior that was so amazing, then describe the positive effect of that behavior, and, finally, say thanks.”
 Dewall suggests sending these emails on Fridays, when people have more downtime.

 Replying All … or Not

 One of the most annoying office email practices is the unnecessary “reply all.”
 Keep yourself from overusing it by only replying all only when working with a team on a specific project or task, Maling says.

 Follow these guidelines: “When responding to a particular individual as part of a ‘reply all,’ always put the specific person’s name from whom you expect a response in the ‘To’ field and cc the rest,” she says.
 “If a team is addressed, then you can add more than one person in the ‘To’ field and address them as ‘team’ in the salutation.
 Usually this is acceptable when you are providing an update and no response is required.”

 As a general rule, Gratias says you should cc only people who have requested it or who are mentioned by name in the body of the email.